-In the perceptible short-term it is slow, routine, and uninspiring.
+In the perceptible short-term it is slow, routine, and seemingly uninspiring.

-In the imperceptible long-term however, it produces consistent, above-market returns that compound into staggering levels of profit.
+In the imperceptible long-term however, it produces consistent above-market returns that quietly compound into staggering levels of profit.

-A client-focused strategy may not be exciting, but it produces far more reliable results.
+A client-focused strategy may not be exciting in the short-term, but it produces far better results in the long-term.

 Trading Strategy R&D